SteveBenz/ProgressiveColonizationSystem/README.md

 6. Advanced Progression - the ability to have extended missions on Duna
    1. Create the resource gathering mechanic
        1. Create a configurable part for storing Stuff
-       2.  (complete)Create a KSP Resource for Tiered Stuff resource
+       2. Create a KSP Resource for Tiered Stuff resource
        3.  (complete)Create a scanning lab (using skin from infrared telescope?)
        4. Figure out how to make magic spots and waypoints to them
        5. Make the Tier-1+ drill require being at a magic spot to work